codewars/docs/content/languages/lambdacalc/authoring.md

 ## General info

-Any technical information related to the Lambda Calculus setup on Codewars can be found on the [Lambda Calculus reference](/languages/factor/) page (language versions, available libraries, and setup of the code runner).
+Any technical information related to the Lambda Calculus setup on Codewars can be found on the [Lambda Calculus reference](/languages/lambdacalc/) page (language versions, available libraries, and setup of the code runner).

-For further information about Lambda Calculus as a language, and for a collection of extensive authoring, syntax and style guides, see [The Lambda Calculus Wiki](https://github.com/JohanWiltink/lc-docs/wiki).
+For further information about Lambda Calculus as a language, and for a collection of extensive authoring, syntax and style guides, see [The Lambda Calculus Documentation Wiki](lc-docs-wiki).

 ## Description